 Both of these medications are available over the counter.
-However, it doesn’t mean that they are free of any side effects.
-Acetaminophen and ibuprofen have several side effects and interactions with other commonly used prescription and over the counter drugs and supplements.
+However, it doesn’t mean that they’re free of any side effects.
+Acetaminophen (Tylenol, Paracetamol) and ibuprofen (Advil) have several side effects and interactions with other common medications and over the counter drugs and supplements.

 Acetaminophen helps reduce pain and fever

-Acetaminophen can reduce pain and fever and is commonly known as paracetamol in other countries.
+Acetaminophen can reduce pain and fever and it’s commonly known as Paracetamol in other countries.